 Currently, in Latin America, there are remnants of old models of development, but the trend is to promote exports in the context of an increasingly deregularized, more competitive international commerce.
-Its environmental effects cannot be fully anticipated, but there still exists a situation in which, countries for raw materials and primary goods, which have historically been their main exports."
+Its environmental effects cannot be fully anticipated, but there still exists a situation in which, "Developing countries of the hemisphere have confronted the need to use their natural resources in an indiscriminate manner in order to adapt to the demand of the developed countries for raw materials and primary goods, which have historically been their main exports."
 (Baena Soares, 1992).